-How Can I File an Emergency Custody Order in Fort Mill & Greenville, SC?
+How Can I File an Emergency Custody Order in Fort Mill, Greenville & Rock Hill, SC?

 Typically, our South Carolina Family Courts prefer family law attorneys to take the time to develop the necessary evidence and present the case for removing children from their homes.

 In difficult situations, where children are severely at risk, our South Carolina Legislature provides the statute necessary to pursue an emergency order to ensure their safety.